New York Spine Institute Spine Services

 These issues persist even when you go home.
 After long days at work, you spend the evenings on the couch, relaxing.

 Sleeping also has an impact on the lower back.
 After a night’s sleep, you might wake up with lower back pain and cannot bend down, making it difficult to perform daily tasks.
 Throughout the night, we contort our bodies into seemingly comfortable positions.
-You may attempt to accommodate animals, significant others or any other obstacle in the bed.
+You may attempt to accommodate animals, significant others or any other obstacles in the bed.
 The resulting positions can stiffen and strain your back muscles.

 Postural Stress